ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 <a id="note8"></a>

 [8] MoJ IA includes both MoJ ICT IA and the MoJ Central IA team.
 Both IA functions should be kept informed and engaged about offshoring proposals.

+<a id="note9"></a>

+[9] The additional costs for offshore proposals will include potentially significant additional costs for IA and Accreditor resources to support bid assessment, solution review, initial Accreditation, re-accreditation and through-life support.
+An increased requirement for IA engagement and design scrutiny will be inevitable, and would need to be determined by IA.
+Activities such as audit and remediation are likely to involve an increased time overhead and travel expenses (e.g. for physical site visits to remote sites at overseas locations to conduct audits and follow-up remediation).
+Other additional project and in-service assurance is almost certain to be necessary.